Serbia Strong: Background

 At the peak of the inter-ethnic wars of the 1990s that broke up Yugoslavia, a song called "Karadžiću, vodi Srbe svoje" ("Karadžić, Lead Your Serbs") was recorded in 1993.
 The song was composed as a morale boosting tune for Serbian forces during one of the wars.
 In the video of the song, the tune is performed by four males in Serbian paramilitary uniforms at a location with hilly terrain in the background.
 Footage of captured Muslim prisoners in wartime Serb-run internment camps are featured in a falsified version of the video which is popular on the Internet.

-Parts of the tune attempt to instill a sense of foreboding in their opponents with lines such as "The wolves are coming – beware, Ustashe and Turks".
-Derogatory terms are used in the song, such as "Ustaše" in reference to ultranationalist and fascist Croat fighters and "Turks" for Bosniaks, with lyrics warning that Serbs, under the leadership of Radovan Karadžić, were coming for them.
+Parts of the tune attempt to instill a sense of foreboding in their opponents with lines such as "The wolves are coming – beware, Ustashas and Turks".
+Derogatory terms are used in the song, such as "Ustashas" in reference to ultranationalist and fascist Croat fighters and "Turks" for Bosniaks, with lyrics warning that Serbs, under the leadership of Radovan Karadžić, were coming for them.

-The song's content celebrates Serb fighters and the killing of Bosniaks and Croats along with wartime Bosnian Serb leader Radovan Karadžić, who was on 24 March 2016 found guilty of genocide against Bosnian Muslims and crimes against humanity during the Bosnian War (part of the Yugoslav Wars).
+The song's content celebrates Serb fighters and the wartime Bosnian Serb leader Radovan Karadžić, who was on 24 March 2016 found guilty of genocide against Bosnian Muslims and crimes against humanity during the Bosnian War (part of the Yugoslav Wars).
 Karadžić was convicted of "persecution, extermination, deportation, forcible transfer, and murder in connection with his campaign to drive Bosnian Muslims and Croats out of villages claimed by Serb forces".
 On 20 March 2019, his appeal was rejected and his 40 year sentence was increased to life imprisonment.
 During the Bosnian War, the song was a marching anthem for nationalist Serb paramilitaries (revived "Chetniks").

 The song has been rewritten multiple times in various languages and has retained its militant and anti-Bosnian themes.
-"Remove Kebab" is the name for the song used by the far-right.
+"Remove Kebab" is the name for the song used by the alt-right and other ultranationalist groups.